 Great Britain is the largest island of the British Isles.
 Great Britain is also a political entity consisting of three autonomous countries including England, Wales, and Scotland.
 It is mostly used interchangeably with the United Kingdom.
 However, this should not be the case as Northern Ireland, on the island of Ireland, is not part of Great Britain.
 Some islands that are part of the countries forming Great Britain like Isle of Wight and Isle of Skye are not part of Great Britain geographically but are included as part of Great Britain politically.
 Therefore, Great Britain can be summarized as Wales, England, and Scotland.

 The terms “Great Britain” and “Britain” are sometimes thought to be the same, but that is not the case.
 Britain is a political entity that does not exist anymore.
 British is a term used to refer to the Roman territory of Britannia Major, an area that was conquered by the Romans.
 The Romans never conquered Scotland.
 So Britain refers to Wales and England while Great Britain refers to Wales, England, and Scotland.

 What Is England?

 England is the largest country of the three Great Britain countries covering an area of 50,301 square miles.
 It is also the largest country in the UK and the British Isles with London as its capital city.
 The country is bordered by Wales to the east and Scotland to the north.

 So, What is “The United Kingdom?”

 The United Kingdom, commonly shortened as the UK, is a country of countries.
-It is a sovereign state that is consisting of four individual countries including Great Britain countries (Wales, England, and Scotland) and Northern Ireland (on the Island of Ireland).
+It is a sovereign state that is consisting of four individual countries including Wales, England, and Scotland, situated on the island of Great Britain, and Northern Ireland on the island of Ireland.
 The official name for the UK is “The United Kingdom of Great Britain and Northern Ireland.”
 It has one government headquartered in London and one currency (Sterling pound).